How to Elope in Olympic National Park

 The main regions to consider staying for an Olympic National Park Elopement are:

-- Lake Quinault
+- Lake Quinault – Southern access

 Camping in Olympic National Park

-A permit is needed to camp in the park, but this is easily obtained by booking on recreation.gov.
-Be sure you’re selecting the right campground since the site is for all of the national parks across the country!
-Importantly, make sure you have a tide chart to make sure your tent does not get swept away in the night!
+Importantly, if you are camping on the beach, make sure you check a tide chart to make sure your tent does not get swept away in the night!
 Many portions of the coast are only accessible at low tide, so on a serious note, be very aware of the tides if you’re hiking along the coast.

 If back packing or camping is not your jam check out some of these other stay options in or around the park